Gabby Petito Search: Timeline Of Road Trip With Fiance Brian Laundrie, Notable Dates And Events

 Police concluded it was not a “domestic assault,” but a “mental health crisis.”

 - Aug.
 18: Police in Moab, Utah, find the bodies of newlyweds, Kylen Schulte, 24, and Crystal Turner, 38, at a campsite.
 Schulte and Turner reportedly told friends they feared a “creepy man” they had seen nearby might harm them.
-Authorities have since said they are looking for any possible connection between their deaths and Petito’s disappearance.
+Authorities looked into any possible connection between their deaths and Petito’s disappearance, but they later determined the double homicide was not related to the Petito investigation.

 - Aug.
 19: A video depicting Petito and Laundrie’s trip together is uploaded to YouTube.